Avoirdupois: History

 The rise in use of the measurement system corresponds to the regrowth of trade during the High Middle Ages after the early crusades, when Europe experienced a growth in towns, turned from the chaos of warlordism to long-distance trade, and began annual fairs, tournaments and commerce, by land and sea.
 There are two major hypotheses regarding the origins of the avoirdupois system.
 The older hypothesis is that it originated in France.
 A newer hypothesis is that it is based on the weight system of Florence.

 The avoirdupois weight system is thought to have come into use in England around 1300.
 It was originally used for weighing wool.
 In the early 14th century several other specialized weight systems were used, including the weight system of the Hanseatic League with a 16-ounce pound of 7200 grains and an 8-ounce mark.
 However, the main weight system, used for coinage and for everyday use, was based on the 12-ounce tower pound of 5400 grains.
 From the 14th century until the late 16th century, the system's basis and the prototype for today's international pound, the avoirdupois pound, was also known as the wool pound or the avoirdupois wool pound.

 The earliest known version of the avoirdupois weight system had the following units: a pound of 6992 grains, a stone of 14 pounds, a woolsack of 26 stone, an ounce of 1/16 pound, and finally, the ounce was divided into 16 "parts".

 The earliest known occurrence of the word "avoirdupois" (or some variant thereof) in England is from a document entitled Tractatus de Ponderibus et Mensuris ("Treatise on Weights and Measures").
 This document is listed in early statute books under the heading 31 Edward I dated 2 February 1303.
 More recent statute books list it among statutes of uncertain date.
 Scholars nowadays believe that it was probably written between 1266 and 1303.
 Initially a royal memorandum, it eventually took on the force of law and was recognized as a statute by King Henry VIII and Queen Elizabeth I.

-It was repealed by the Weights and Measures Act 1824.
 In the Tractatus, the word "avoirdupois" refers not to a weight system, but to a class of goods, specifically heavy goods sold by weight, as opposed to goods sold by volume, count, or some other method.
 Since it is written in Anglo-Norman French, this document is not the first occurrence of the word in the English language.

+The Tractatus and other "ancient units" were repealed by the Weights and Measures Act 1824 (5 Geo.
+4. c.
+74).
+The division and mass of the Avoirdupois units were not significantly changed, but they became tied to actual physical objects and (as a backup) definitions based on physical constants.
+These definitions proved insufficient for recreating the physical prototypes after the 1834 Houses of Parliament fire, and a new Weights and Measures Act 1855 was passed which permitted the recreation of the prototypes from recognized secondary standards.
+The Act of 1855 also made the avoirdupois pound the primary unit of mass.